wwfyde/dify-docs/en/tutorials/model-configuration/ollama.md

     For other models, visit [Ollama Models](https://ollama.ai/library) for more details.

-3. Integrate Ollama in Dify
+3. Integrate Ollama in MoLook

    In `Settings > Model Providers > Ollama`, fill in: